 In Key Stage 4, all students have an entitlement or a statutory obligation to learn about certain wider issues relating to their personal development and well-being.
-Some of these will be addressed in timetabled lessons; some will be addressed through whole-day events when students will be taken off timetable.
-These include the following:
+These will be addressed in timetabled lessons across PD and Religion, Philosophy and Ethics.